neelsmith/greek102/docs/syllabus/grades/index.md

 Each portfolio assignment earns one point for a complete submission on time, and a second point if it fulfills all the requirements for a satisfactory grade by the deadline for revisions.

-Portfolio assignments may be revised as often as you like up to the deadline for revisions for each module. s
+Portfolio assignments may be revised as often as you like up to the deadline for revisions for each module.

 The total points you can earn in this category is 18.

-##  Class preparation
+##  Written homework assignments

 The course schedule will include *up to 6*  brief written assignments as part of your routine class preparation.
 Each assignment can earn up to two points: one point for a completed *submission* by the specified deadline, and a second point for a grade of *satisfactory*.

 The specifications for these assignments are straightforward: a submission is satisfactory if all responses are correct; an error means that the assignment is not satisfactory.
 If you submit an assignment on time (earning one point), but have an error, you may resubmit a corrected version as often as you like up until the deadline for final revisions for that module.
 When a revised submission is satisfactory a second point will be recorded for that assignment.

-For written assignments, deadlines are *3:00 pm* the day *before* class.
+For written assignments, deadlines for submission are *3:00 pm* the day *before* class.

 The total points you can earn in this category is 12.